 TELFAIR ACADEMY – 121 Barnard Street

-After experiencing these creative wonders, head across the square to explore the Telfair Academy, the oldest public art museum in the South, which originally opened its doors in 1886.
-Located in the heart of Savannah’s National Landmark Historic District, the Telfair Academy houses an indoor sculpture gallery and elegant rotunda.
-This neoclassical Regency-style museum, designed by British architect William Jay, was once the family home of Telfair Museums’ founder Mary Telfair.
+After experiencing these creative wonders, head across the square to explore the Telfair Academy.
+The building is the oldest public art museum in the South, and it opened its doors in 1886.
+Located in the heart of Savannah’s National Landmark Historic District, the Academy houses an indoor sculpture gallery and elegant rotunda.
+This neoclassical Regency-style museum was once the family home of Telfair Museums’ founder Mary Telfair.

 The Telfair Academy, which was recently restored to its original splendor with vibrant coats of historically appropriate yellow mineral paint, showcases fine art and decorative art in a range of styles, from American Impressionism to Ashcan School Realism.
 Don’t miss stylish 19th-century period rooms, as well as impressive works from the museum’s permanent collection.